ComPWA/PWA-pages/docs/develop.md

 conventions.
 As a tool, we use [cSpell](https://github.com/streetsidesoftware/cspell/blob/master/packages/cspell/README.md), because it allows to check variable names in camel case and snake case.
-This way, a spelling checker helps you avoid mistakes in the code as well!
+This way, a spelling checker helps you avoid mistakes in the code as well! cSpell is enforced through pre-commit.

 Accepted words are tracked through the {download}`cspell.json <../cspell.json>` file.
 As with the other config files, {download}`cspell.json <../cspell.json>`